shamssar/Movies-Library/README.md

 // 3. the server is listening on port 3000
  //4. creating a route
 // app.METHOD(PATH, HANDLER)
+Creating the database
+Creating the table
+Connecting the database with the table
+Write qureis in my server:

+use client.query() to do CRUD

 ## Project Features
 make a Movie App